Sponsored Links *

 OAL oversees the publication and distribution, in print and on the Internet, of the California Code of Regulations and the California Regulatory Notice Register.

-The 2014 CALIFORNIA RULEMAKING LAW HANDBOOK is now available!
+NEW! -- The 2016 California Rulemaking Law handbooks are now available!
 A handy resource, this booklet contains the statutes and regulations governing the rulemaking process in California.
 To order copies, please visit our APA Booklet Page.

-The 2014 Rulemaking Calendar has been published.
-The Rulemaking Calendar is an annual projection of state agency rulemaking activity for the upcoming year.
+NEW! -- The 2016 Rulemaking Calendar has now been published.
+The Rulemaking Calendar is an annual projection of state agencies' rulemaking activities for the upcoming year.

 As part of the Governor's Reorganization Plan No. 2 of 2012, effective July 1, 2013, the Office of Administrative Law will be within the Government Operations Agency.